msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I think the answer to that question now is a little bit of both.

 ## Stage 5 - 本当に最後があるのかよ!?
-This is taking forever
+This is taking forever...

 I felt at the end of my time in Ishigaki that *finally*, I was getting there.
 Finally, I could see measurable progress.
 I felt that maybe an additional 1 year of living there would have gotten me to some decent level of fluency where I could honestly say that I was fluent without feeling like a fraud.